Custard Cream with Condensed Milk

 1. Step 1:

-How to make custard with condensed milk?
-Choose fresh eggs and high-quality butter and condensed milk, it largely depends on them whether the cream will turn out or not.
-Butter should be taken out of the refrigerator in advance so that it warms up to room temperature.
+How do you make custard cream with condensed milk?
+Choose fresh eggs and good-quality butter and condensed milk — whether the cream succeeds depends largely on them.
+Take the butter out of the refrigerator ahead of time so it comes to room temperature.

 2. Step 2: